georgebastion/georgebastion/README.md

-- 👋 Hi, I’m @georgebastion
+- 👋 Hi, I’m @georgiebastion
-- 👀 I’m interested in becoming a developer
+- 👀 Full stack developer
-- 🌱 I’m currently learning python & javascript
+- 🌱 I’m looking to collaborate on projects that will broaden my understanding of code
-- 💞️ I’m looking to collaborate on projects that will broaden my understanding of code
+- 💞️ Let's do this
 - 📫 Reach me @+254719700467

 <!---